stbnrivas/dataModels/Parking/OffStreetParking/doc/spec.md

 A/ Those reserved for special purposes and usually require a permit.
 Permit details will be found at parking group level (entity of type `ParkingGroup`).
 B/ Those reserved for other vehicle types different than the principal allowed vehicle type.
-C/ Any other parking spot not subject to the general condition rules conveyed by this entity.
+C/ Any other group of parking spots not subject to the general condition rules conveyed by this entity.
     + Attribute type: [Number](http://schema.org/Number)
-    + Allowed values: A positive integer number, including 0. `extraSpotNumber` plus `availableSpotNumber` must be lower than or equal to `totalSpotNumber`.
+    + Allowed values: A positive integer number, including 0.
     + Metadata:
         + `timestamp` : Timestamp of the last attribute update
         + Type: [DateTime](https://schema.org/DateTime)